LukeL152/logical-books_flask/DEVELOPER_DOCS.md

 3.  **Recurring Journal Entries:**
     *   **Observation:** Many businesses have recurring transactions like rent or subscription payments.
 Manually entering these each month is tedious.
-    *   **Recommendation:** Create a system for setting up recurring journal entries.
+    **Recommendation:** Create a system for setting up recurring journal entries.
 You could use a scheduler to automatically create these entries on a specified day of the month.

+4.  **Transaction Matching for Plaid Imports:**
+    *   **Observation:** When a user transitions from manual CSV imports to Plaid, there is no way to link the existing, manually-entered transactions with the new transactions coming from Plaid.
+This will result in duplicates.
+    *   **Recommendation:** Build a "Transaction Matching" feature.
+This would be a new page where the user can see a list of their recent Plaid transactions alongside a list of their existing transactions that don't have a Plaid ID.
+The system could suggest matches based on date, amount, and description.
+The user could then confirm the matches, which would save the Plaid transaction ID to the existing transaction, preventing it from being imported again.

 ### Automation & Analytics Improvements